apalladi/Monte-Carlo-PAC/README.md

 **Functions:**
 ----------
-- `simulate_single_investment(data, n_years, starting_point, verbose=False)`: Simulates a single periodic investment strategy over a specified number of years.
+- `simulate_single_investment(data, n_years, starting_point, verbose=False)`:
+  Simulates a single periodic investment strategy over a specified number of years.

+- `simulate_portfolio_returns(data, n_years, starting_point, portfolio_composition, verbose=False)`:
+  Simulates periodic investments for a specific portfolio of assets and calculates the net return after a given number of years.
+  The portfolio is defined by `portfolio_composition`.

-- `simulate_multiple_investments(data, n_years, n_simulations)`: Runs multiple investment simulations with different starting points and returns a list of annualized net returns.
+- `simulate_multiple_investments(data, n_years, n_simulations, portfolio_composition=None)`:
+  Runs multiple investment simulations with different starting points and returns a list of annualized net returns.
+  If `portfolio_composition` is provided, the returns are calculated using a portfolio of assets.

-- `simulate_multiple_durations(data, years_grid, n_simulations)`: Simulates investments for a range of durations and computes summary statistics for each duration based on multiple simulations.
+- `simulate_multiple_durations(data, years_grid, n_simulations, portfolio_composition=None)`:
+  Simulates investments for a range of durations and computes summary statistics for each duration based on multiple simulations.
+  If `portfolio_composition` is provided, the simulations are based on the specified portfolio of assets.

 ### 4.3 Stats Module